heathgr/s-is-for-store/README.md

 ##  Updating a Store

-Updating state is done with the update function.
-The update function is passed an object that contains the fragments of state that will be updated.
+Updating state is accomplished by calling the store's update function.
+The update function is passed an object that contains the properties of state that will be updated.

-In the above example calls to update are wrapped in update functions:
+In the above example calls to update are wrapped in an updater functions:

 ``` ts
 // define the update functions